ajd213/hypercubes/README.md

 ```

-To compute the mean cluster size S, we then run
+To compute the mean cluster size S, for example, we then run

 ```
 mean_size = distributions.S(cs)